This Classic Fajitas recipe with juicy grilled steak and veggies is easy enough for a weeknight dinner but perfect for a simple dinner party as well!

 Here are the ingredients I purchased from our small local grocery store: two steaks (flank or skirt) green pepper, red pepper, two onions, two limes, an avocado, cilantro, sour cream, black beans, guacamole mix, fajita mix, shredded cheese, and flour tortillas.

-Following the instructions, I marinated the steaks in the fajita mix.
+I marinated the steaks in the fajita mix, oil, and lime juice.
 I placed it all in a gallon sized baggie and put it in the fridge until I was ready to grill.

-I gathered the items I was planning to grill in a plastic tub.
-I brought the tub and my grilling tools out to the grill.
-I also brought a tray to put the cooked meat on.
+To make things easier, gather the items you are planning to grill in a plastic tub.
+Bring the tub and grilling tools out to the grill.
+Don’t forget a tray or a tray to put the cooked meat on!

-I placed the steaks and veggies on the grill over medium heat and threw away the marinade.
+Remove the steaks and veggies from the plastic baggies and place on the grill over medium heat.
+Throw away the marinade.

 After the steaks finished cooking, I brought them in the house and cut them into slices.

-We put all of the toppings into bowls so that everyone could easily assemble their fajitas.
-We also had chips and salsa.
+Put all of the toppings into bowls so that everyone can easily assemble their fajitas.

 Although the food was delicious and reminded us of eating at a restaurant, but the best part of the evening was catching up with each other!
 After we finished with the dinner clean up, we all went to help some friends of ours move into their new home.
 I packed up our leftovers in a cooler and brought them to share!

 Classic Fajitas Recipe FAQs